godpeny/pages/main/src/blog-post.15.md

 \quad \text{where} \quad \|z\|^2 = z \cdot z^T = \sum_{i=1}^{n} z_i^2.
 $$

+### Basis
+A set $B$ of vectors in a vector space $V$ is called a basis if every element of $V$ may be written in a unique way as a finite linear combination of elements of B. The elements of a basis are called basis vectors.
+Equivalently, a set $B$ is a basis if its elements are linearly independent and every element of $V$ is a linear combination of elements of B. In other words, a basis is a linearly independent spanning set.

+A vector space can have several bases; however all the bases have the same number of elements, called the dimension of the vector space.

+### Dimension
+In mathematics, the dimension of a vector space V is the cardinality (i.e., the number of vectors) of a basis of V over its base field.
+For every vector space there exists a basis, all bases of a vector space have equal cardinality.
+As a result, the dimension of a vector space is uniquely defined.
+We say $V$ is finite-dimensional if the dimension of $V$ is finite, and infinite-dimensional if its dimension is infinite.

 ### Vector Space (Linear Space)
 A vector space is a set whose vectors can be added together and multiplied ("scaled") by numbers called scalars.
 The operations of vector addition and scalar multiplication must satisfy certain requirements, called vector axioms.